Model formulas & metrics

 1. Total Unit Cost

-The model estimates unit production cost ($/kg) by summing four components:
+The model estimates unit production cost ($/kg) by summing four components under the default in-house production model:

 \[\boxed{\text{Unit Cost} = \underbrace{\text{VOC}}_{\text{variable}} + \underbrace{\text{CAPEX}_{/\text{kg}}}_{\text{capital}} + \underbrace{\text{Fixed OPEX}_{/\text{kg}}}_{\text{overhead}} + \underbrace{\text{Downstream}_{/\text{kg}}}_{\text{optional}}}\]